Fliplet/fliplet-cli/docs/API/components/list-from-data-source.md

 ### Contains vs Is one of

-The **Contains** and **Is one of** operators could often be confusing.
-See the table below for some explanations on what each of them are suitable for.
+The **Contains** and **Is one of** operators could often be confused with one another.
+See the table below for some explanations on what each of them is suitable for.

 | Logic | Data source value | Comparison | Sample scenario |
 | -- | -- | -- | -- |